List of 2009 Indian Premier League personnel changes: Re-signings

 IPL Replacement Players, filling in for players away on national duty, and some under-19 players, were recruited with a one-year contract and hence their franchises had the choice to resign them or release them as free agents.

 Withdrawals

-Other players opted to withdraw from this particular season from the IPL, but have not ruled out returning in the future.
+Other players opted to withdraw from this particular season from the IPL, but had not ruled out returning in the future.
 In most cases, the reason for withdrawal was that the players wanted a break from the hectic international schedule.
-There have also been withdrawals due to injury and also Pakistanis who have had their contracts terminated or suspended due to tensions between India and Pakistan since the Mumbai Terrorist Attacks.
+There had also been withdrawals due to injury.
+Furthermore, Pakistani cricketers had their contracts terminated or suspended due to tensions between India and Pakistan since the 2008 Mumbai attacks.
 Most withdrawals were Australian international players, for whom the IPL would be the only break between a series against Pakistan and the upcoming long tour of England which would include The Ashes series.
-Withdrawals included:
+The withdrawals included:

 Auction

 The 2009 Indian Premier League Players Auction was held on 6 February 2009 in Goa, India.
 A total of 43 players from 9 countries were shortlisted for the auction.
 However, only 17 of them were sold.
 The English duo of Kevin Pietersen and Andrew Flintoff each went for US$1.55 million, which made them the highest-paid cricketers in the IPL.